-University Police provide traditional security and police services on campus, operate crime prevention programs, offer Rape Aggression Defense Systems (RADS) classes and fingerprinting services, and operate a lost and found.
+The University Police Department is located at 4551 Filmore Street.
+The department provides traditional security and police services on campus, operates crime prevention programs, offers Rape Aggression Defense Systems (RADS) classes and fingerprinting services, and operates a lost and found.

-They can be reached by dialing 8-2323 (for emergencies) or 8-6232 (for non-emergency issues) from any campus phone.
+They can be reached by dialing 8-2323 (for emergencies) or 8-6232 (for nonemergency issues) from any campus phone.